Blue-and-white swallow

 The blue-and-white swallow (Pygochelidon cyanoleuca) is a passerine bird that breeds from Nicaragua south throughout South America, except in the deserts and the Amazon Basin.
 The southern race is migratory, wintering as far north as Trinidad, where it is a regular visitor.
 The nominate northern race may have bred on that island.

 Taxonomy

-The blue-and-white swallow was first formally described as Hirundo cyanoleuca by the French ornithologist Louis Vieillot in 1817, based on a specimen he believed to be from Paraguay.
+The blue-and-white swallow was first formally described as Hirundo cyanoleuca by the French ornithologist Louis Pierre Vieillot in 1817, based on a specimen he believed to be from Paraguay.
 The scientific name has the same meaning as the English common name.

 This species was formerly placed in the genus Notiochelidon.
 It was moved to the resurrected genus Pygochelidon based on a phylogenetic study published in 2005.